Why play golf?

 Performing under pressure

-Why public golf courses are particularly suited to coronavirus
+Why public golf courses are particularly well-suited for learning golf

 We are open to anyone